ClemPalf/Deep-RL-agents/Improved DQN/README.md

 - Duelling DQN

-The target of the agent is to collect good bananas in a square world which is similar to the [banana collector of Unity](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector).<br/>
+The target of the agent is to collect bananas in a square world which is similar to the [banana collector of Unity](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector).<br/>

 <p align="center">
   <img src="https://github.com/ClemPalf/Deep-RL-agents/blob/main/Improved%20DQN/images/banana.gif"/>